mattaylor/objix/README.md

 ### Object.prototype.common(object)

-Return new object with common entries intersecting with supplied object
+Return new object with entries of `this` that are also present in the supplied object

 ```javascript
 { a: 1, b: 2 }.common({ a: 2, b: 2 }) // { b: 2 }